Hideyoshi-Kinoshita/Hideyoshi-StarWars-Music-Player/README.md

     - Ability to Stop Music without using a Networked RunConsoleCommand("stopsound") allowing more then one music player to be used at a time (If not using Global Setting)
     - Altered CSoundPatch:Play to Sound.Play to allow Staff to Control Pitch Volume and Level.
+    - Made the Derma Interface compatible with displays that are not 1920x1080
 - 3D2D Interface to allow Staff to better view the current music being emitted from the music player.
     - Via the 3D2D Interface Staff can:
         -View the Current Song that is playing.